Yesterday I bought new tennis shoes. In my cart, the shoes were $80.

 If you’re looking to compare cash back credit cards, NerdWallet and Wallet Hub are good places to start.
 Note that these sites do not include local banks and credit unions and therefore don’t list the best credit card offers.

-Bonus tip: Use these cashback apps when you go grocery shopping.
+Bonus tip 2: Use these cash back apps when you go grocery shopping.

 Ibotta: As the saying goes, I eat my own cooking.
 I’ve earned over $336 cash back in 3.5 years casually using Ibotta.
 You’ll find cash back offers for Target, Meijer, Walmart, Kroger, and Jewel-Osco just to name a few.
 Ibotta gives you cash back on everything from frozen food to alcohol and household essentials.
 It’s simple: Check off the items in the app that you want before or after going to the grocery store.
 After you make your purchase, take a picture of your receipt and Ibotta will credit your account within a few hours, or you can link your credit card and you’ll automatically earn cash back.